 When you’re making commercial decisions based on data, trusting that data is everything.
 That’s why we make everything transparent.
 EDITED lets you drill down and see the numbers behind the numbers.
 You can trace every single data point back to its source and see for yourself.
 We also have the biggest data QA team in our space, so you can always rest assured that what you’re looking at has been checked and double checked.

-Our data has been tested against the internal data of some of the world’s biggest retailers and has been proven the best in the business.
-Spot on in every category.
+Our data has been tested against the internal data of some of the world’s biggest retailers and has been proven to be the best in the business in every category.
 Once you have access to EDITED, we welcome you to check it against your internal data and see.

 Every company looks at data.
 But if that data is internal, or coming from an in-house system, it’s only half the story.
 To see the entire market it takes full teams of highly qualified people working non-stop on collection, analysis and storage.
 It also takes staying on top of new methodologies and advancements in machine learning.
 All things we focus on at EDITED so you can keep your focus on what you’re best at: retailing.